-A tenured faculty member may be terminated as a result of financial exigency at East Tennessee State University subject to Board declaration that such financial conditions exist.
-Personnel decisions (including those pertaining to tenured faculty) that result from a declaration of financial exigency at a Board of Regents university will comply with the Board Policy on Financial Exigency (5:02:06:00 http://www.tbr.edu/policies/default.aspx?id=1492).
+A tenured faculty member may be terminated as a result of financial exigency at East Tennessee State University subject to a declaration by the Board of Trustees that such financial conditions exist.
+Personnel decisions (including those pertaining to tenured faculty) that result from a declaration of financial exigency will comply with ETSU policy.